 - 1095s – The 1095 form was introduced in tax year 2015 and is required with your tax return to serve as proof that you have sufficient healthcare insurance as mandated by the Affordable Care Act.
 Failure to provide one will result in a penalty.

-Under the Tax Cuts and Jobs Act, the penalty for failure to acquire health insurance coverage will be eliminated beginning in 2019.
-For tax year 2018, the uninsured may still be subject to a penalty.
+Under the Tax Cuts and Jobs Act, the penalty for failure to acquire health insurance coverage was eliminated beginning in January 2019.
+However, if you still owe any Shared Responsibility Payments for previous tax years, the IRS may offset that debt against a tax refund that may be due to you.

 Take the time to make a checklist of all the forms you should expect to receive.
 That way you will know to follow up early if you do not receive an expected form on time.
 If you have moved recently, you will have to be proactive and make sure that all parties that owe you a form have your correct address.
 They are obligated to send you a form, but not to verify that you have received it.